BONUS: learn directory structure

 .

-• I can add an empty file in 1 step in any directory as long as
+• I can add empty files in 1 step in any directory as long as

 on Windows without Windows Subsystem for Linux use New-Item instead of touch